|Name of walk||Muncaster Fell and Stainton Tower|

 Then cross the ladder stile.
 Access turns out to be very easy, no tramping over fields needed.

 There is the remains of something on the floor in the middle which could have held a beacon.
+However local, Mike Steele, told me that the thing on the floor used to hold the stone leg for the stone table that was still in situ in the 60's.
+The wooden door was also in situ then.
+It is believed cows knocked the table over after the door was left open & vandals rolled the table down the hill thus smashing it.
 From the inside you can see that the tower once had two more windows.

 View out of the remaining window.